 Thrive Market is an online grocery store that carries a wide range of (mostly packaged) healthy goods.
 From food to natural cleaning products, you can find many of the items that you usually get during a trip to Walmart or Wegmans.

 As an online health food store, you can look forward to an ever-expanding selection of all-natural goods across a variety of categories.
 Thrive Market describes itself as a cross between Whole Foods and Costco, which I’ll talk about in further detail later.

 Thrive Market isn’t much different from any other online marketplace.
 To use Thrive Market’s services, you first need to sign up and pay a membership fee to join.
-Upon doing so, you will immediately gain access to Thrive Market’s substantial selection of products.
-You can search the massive catalog or enter a specific item in the sidebar.
-It’s quick, easy, and offers a wealth of savings.
+Upon doing so, you will immediately gain access to their substantial selection of products.

 To join, there are two basic membership options.
 You need to pay an annual membership fee of $59.95.
 Doing the math, that’s only $5 a month.
-If you don’t think you will be using Thrive Market every month, you may opt the pay-as-you-go monthly membership fee option instead.
+If you don’t think you will be using Thrive Market every month, you may opt for the pay-as-you-go monthly membership fee option instead.
 Plus, the member savings alone easily make up for the yearly $60.